senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    Use these instructions if you are running on a Windows system.

-    1. To identify a directory to store the new SQLite database files, using an editor like Notepad copy/modify/paste the following:
+    1. To identify a directory to store the new SQLite database files, using an editor like Notepad copy/modify/paste the following into the Windows Command Prompt:

         ```console
         set SENZING_MY_DEMO_1="C:\\Users\\username\\my-demo-1"
         ```

-    1. To create a new database in the directory, copy/paste the following:
+    1. To create a new database in the directory, copy/paste the following into the Windows Command Prompt:

         ```console
         mkdir %SENZING_MY_DEMO_1%